hubyhuby/linux-scripts/README.md

 IF YOU DON T KNOW WHAT IS A SCRIPT DON T USE IT.

+Check known issues in this github before using

 # img2hd.sh
 Converte images with imagemagick :